How Much Does SR-22 Insurance Cost?

 SR-22 car insurance rates for drivers needing an SR-22 vary by state, with some states only adding a slight increase and others a large one.

-For example, North Carolina drivers needing an SR-22 see an average annual rate increase of 323%.
-In comparison, Massachusetts sees an average increase of 112%.
+For example, North Carolina drivers needing an SR-22 see an average auto insurance rate increase of 323% per year.

 Some states require an SR-22 even if you don’t own a car or before you can reinstate a suspended license.
 In those cases, a non-owner car insurance policy might be cheaper to meet state minimum requirements.